MaenoRyuko/AndroidAdvancePush/readme.md

 ### API key setting and SDK initialization

 * Please replace the "`YOUR_APPLICATION_KEY`" and "`YOUR_CLIENT_KEY`" parts of the initialization process to the API key issued when the App was created.
- * If you haven't made a note before, you can find API keys again from the mBaaS management screen in "Application Settings" → "Basics"
+ * If you haven't made a note before, you can find API keys again from the mBaaS management screen in "App Settings" → "Basic"

 .center[
 ![mBaaSアプリキー設定](readme-image/apikey.png)